nicubarbaros/Lily/README.md

 Default: `320`

-Minimum width that the modal can take.
+Minimum width the modal can take.

 ___